Sea of the brine of life!

 O the strange fascination of half-known, half-impassable swamps,

-There are the greenish waters, the resinous odor, the plenteous moss,
+The greenish waters, the resinous odor, the plenteous moss,

 The water-plants with their graceful flat heads,

-The piney odor and the gloom, the awful natural stillness, infested by reptiles,
+The piney odor and the gloom, the awful natural stillness, infested by reptiles

-Where the alligator in his tough pimples sleeps by the bayou,
+The alligator in his tough pimples sleeps by the bayou,

 The yellow-crowned heron comes to the edge of the marsh at night and feeds upon small crabs,

-Parties of snowy herons wading in the wet to seek worms and aquatic plants.
+Parties of snowy herons wading in the wet to seek worms and aquatic plants,

 The beaver pats the mud with his paddle-tail,